 Testing various things on your website will help you determine what works and what doesn’t.
 So, put your tester cap on and test the most important UX elements:

 - Website design — if there’s clutter with your website design (different colors, lots of banner ads, and barely any white space), it’s time for a switch-up.
 Keep things simple, drop your core business colors and stick to a simple combination that complements each other.
+Remember that you will also use this color arrangement later when making a branded T-shirt design for employees or for social media posts.
 Do not forget to add some white space!

 - Layout and navigation — visibility is important, and if your customers get stuck on certain pages or struggle to find the products they’re searching for, it could mean that you’re not showing the most important information first.
 Test out simplified categories and navigation buttons to see how well they work in comparison to what you currently have.
 A great example is this Intenz website navigation capability.
 When you’re looking for day skincare products, you can easily navigate to that page and the same can be said for night skincare products because the navigation has been simplified and it’s easily visible and accessible.